José Apolinário Teixeira

 viz social networks

 I can do qual. & quant. research (prefer machine learning over standard statistics).
-My favorite aproach is longitudinal social network analysis with emphasis on visualization.
+My favorite approach is longitudinal social network analysis with emphasis on visualization.
 Programming in Python and R is a big part of my work for both data-collection and data-analysis.

 Projects